plantnet/ai-taxonomist-webcomponent/README.md

     ```
 - **`backendFormat`**: (default: `pn`) backend format of the API: `pn` (PlantNet), `c4c` (Cos4Cloud) or `carp`  (CARPESO)
 - **`maxImages`**: The number of images the user can upload for a single identification, default to 5.
-- **`allowPlantNetBranding`**: (default: true) if true, the component will display the PlantNet logo and the link to the PlantNet website.
+- **`removePlantNetBranding`**: (default: false) if true, the component will not display the PlantNet logo and the link to the PlantNet website.
 - **Attachments**: You can attach HTML elements to each result, for example if you want to let the user select the correct taxon.
 This can be achieve using an HTML `<template>` as follows:
     ```html
      <template id="aitaxonomist-attachments-template">